jonahgeek/jonahgeek/README.md

 ## Who is Jonahgeek? 🤨

 \
-Jonathan Mwebaze (Jonahgeek) is a javascript Enthuthist, an open-source contributor, and a graphics designer.
-Jonah has managed to develop a couple of websites, which he can freely share with a client.
-He also loves to share with other developers through [blog posts](https://jonahgeek.tech/), articles, and speaking engagements at user groups, and code camps.
-In his day job, Jonah codes in [reactJS](https://reactjs.org/) and [nodeJS](https://nodejs.org).
+Jonathan Mwebaze (Jonahgeek) is a human being, bug 🐛 slayer, UI/UX & javascript ninja who's extremely interested in bringing people's dreams into realities by using his extraordinary abilities of Code & Design.
+He also loves to share with other developers on [twitter](https://twitter.com/jonahgeek) & through [writing some blog posts](https://jonahgeek.tech/).

+In his day job, Jonah codes MERN & PERN stack apps because that's literally all he's good at when it comes to code and also does some bit of graphics design.

 You can find me on the internet 😉;